aws/aws-graviton-getting-started/c-c++.md

 load/store exclusives.

 POSIX threads library needs LSE atomic instructions.
 LSE is important for locking and thread synchronization routines.
-The dynamic linker on Linux can detect CPU capabilities and load libc built with LSE.
-For example, Ubuntu 20.04 contains the libc6-lse package.
-When installed on a Graviton2 system, all applications will link against this library.  ldd command line utility displays the path of the linked dynamic libraries.
-If libpthreads.so is in atomics directory, the library uses LSE atomic instructions.
-The following systems distribute a libc compiled with LSE instructions: Ubuntu 20.04.
+The following systems distribute a libc compiled with LSE instructions:
+- Amazon Linux 2,
+- Ubuntu 20.04.

 The compiler needs to generate LSE instructions for applications that use atomic operations.
 For example, the code of databases like PostgreSQL contain atomic